 You can learn a lot from a bit of basic local research, all of which can be done from anywhere that you have an internet connection.
 Most neighbourhoods will have some price variation depending on a range of factors including size, exact position, garaging and outdoor space but in general, if your property is listed a considerable amount higher than your neighbours’ comparative properties, then you are likely to have overpriced.

 Once you have done your research, if you still have concerns about comparative property prices, our best advice would be to talk to your established, local estate agent who will be able to explain any unusual price variations in your property area.

 One clear sign that you have overpriced when selling a house is that prospective buyer interest is low.
 One of our top house selling tips is to judge this in a number of different ways.
 Your estate agent should be able to give you information on and reasons for:

 One of the roles of a good estate agent is to ensure that they collect and closely examine feedback on all property viewings.
-If you feel that your property is not selling quickly enough then make sure you ask about this feedback.
+If you feel that your property is not selling quickly enough then make sure you ask about feedback.
 It may well give you enough information about the pricing level you have chosen for your property.
 If you have concerns in this area, have a conversation with your estate agent who will either advise you to drop the price or explain where other issues might exist.

 Low offers are always disappointing but don’t be tempted to dismiss them out of hand.
 Although you might not want to sell your property for less than you originally planned, you would be wise to take note of the type of offers your property sale is achieving.
 If you have received several, similar low offers this may be an indication that you need to work with your estate agent to review your property pricing.